HearthSim/hearthsim.net/legal/terms-of-service.md

 You further agree that by submitting Gameplay Related Data and/or Content to the Service, by any method, you hereby grant HearthSim a world-wide, royalty-free, perpetual and non-exclusive license to reproduce, analyze, modify, adapt, publish, redistribute and sell the Gameplay Related Data and/or Content, both individual and aggregated from the global player base.
 This license includes any data, information or creative works which result from and/or are derivative of the Gameplay Related Data and/or Content.
 Subject to the terms of our Privacy Policy, this license also allows HearthSim to publish the Gameplay Related Data on the website or on third party websites, use the Gameplay Related Data for promotional purposes, gather and publish analytics based on data gathered in the Gameplay Related Data, and provide Premium Services, or any of the other services or products that we offer across any of our Sites or Services.
 HearthSim commits itself to be transparent about such uses of data, as they are described in our Privacy Policy.

-## 9. Digital Millennium Copyright Act.
+## 9. Digital Millennium Copyright Act

 If you believe that material available on our Site, including any Content hosted on any of our Sites, infringes on your copyright(s), please notify us by providing a DMCA notice.
 Upon receipt of a valid and complete notice, we will remove the material and make a good faith attempt to contact the user who uploaded the material by email.